 1) All of the major stock markets around the world are connected, usually through a "causal chain".
 This was clearly demonstrated on August 24th, 2015, when all of the major stock markets dropped significantly at the same time--it was as if a cascade of fear swept around the globe, taking down one market after another.

 2) Stock markets around the world are being driven by Asia, not the United States or Europe.

 3) The Singapore Straits Times is at the top of the causal network (a root node).
 This verifies the observation that Singapore is the "canary in the coal mine" and should be monitored diligently.

 4) The Dow Jones Transports do not predict the broader market (S&P 500).
 It's the other way around.

 5) U.S. small and mid cap indexes do not predict or cause the broader market (S&P 500).

 6) As there is a causal chain from Hong Kong to most of the other stock markets, China may have been the cause of the market swoon in August/September 2015.

 7) The causal network starts with Asia, progresses through Europe and then to the Americas, first to the U.S. and then Brazil, Mexico, and Canada.
 This verifies the observation that money travels around the globe following the sun.

 8) Sitting at the bottom of the network is the U.S. NASDAQ Composite (a leaf node).
 The NASDAQ is an effect, not a cause.

 The stock market index data used was the daily closing values from January 4th, 2007 to October 23rd, 2015.
 This covered the period before the Great Recession through the "recovery".
 The analysis looked at the change in the daily close of the stock indexes.
-Daily data was used to help capture any potential fast dynamics that may be at play.

 The specific bayesian causal network algorithm used was the Tabu (taboo) search.